 Main Roads will avoid clearing native vegetation where possible.
 Where clearing cannot be avoided then this clearing is kept to a minimum.
-A Construction Environmental Management Plan (CEMP) has been developed to manage and minimise vegetation clearing for the project.
+A VMP has been developed to manage and minimise vegetation clearing for the project (refer to Appendix 2).